The foods from Japan have always impressed me.

 It’s something that nearly everyone knows about, and can be found in even the smallest towns around the world.

-There are plenty of special and interesting foods to try in Japan.
+Here are just a few special foods to try in Japan:

-- Japanese curry: A super savory brown curry that’s pretty different from Indian, Thai, or other Asian curries.
-It’s incredible comfort food that’s normally served with rice, and can be topped with pork cutlet.
+1. Japanese curry: A super savory brown curry that’s normally served with rice, and can be topped with things like pork cutlet.

-- Nabe: Nabe is a hot pot and is traditionally and commonly eaten in Japan.
-It makes for a very comforting and warm dinner in the winter time!
+3. Nabe: Nabe is a hot pot, and is traditionally and commonly eaten in Japan.

-I hope you found this simple guide to the foods in Japan helpful!
+I hope you found this guide on the foods from Japan helpful!

-There’s a lot to cover, so I will be adding more in the future, and if you have any questions about Japanese food, then feel free to ask in the comments.
+There’s a lot to cover, so I will be adding more in the future, and if you have any questions about the foods from Japan, then feel free to ask in the comments.

 I will do my best to answer them! 😊